cleanmedia/cleanwall/README.md

 Boot the target system from the installation stick:

+* Attach Switch or Router with Internet connection to LAN1 (will become WAN later)
 * Attach USB keyboard
 * Attach USB stick (burned before)
 * Attach VGA monitor